tzmughal/tzmughal.github.io/_portfolio/Project-1.md

 **Institution**: Associated with Allama Iqbal Open University

 #### Project Overview:
-This project leverages **machine learning** and **computer vision** to develop a CNN-based model for person identification and attribute detection from hand images.
+This project leverages **Machine Learning** and **Computer Vision** to develop a CNN-based model for Person Identification and Attribute detection from hand images.

 #### Key Features:
 - Developed a **Convolutional Neural Network (CNN)** model for detecting person attributes and identifying individuals using hand images.